Measles continues to spread across the EU/EEA – No time for complacency

 Annual Epidemiological Reports for measles

 ECDC’s annual epidemiological reports provide a wealth of epidemiological data to support decision-making at the national level.
-They are mainly intended for public health professionals and policymakers involved in disease prevention and control programmes.

 Prevention and control measures for measles